Drug and Alcohol Rehab in Flintshire

 Uncovering if a person has a dual diagnosis is an important part of rehab, as it will impact the necessary treatment that they receive, such as medication and therapy.

 Unfortunately, addiction and mental health go hand in hand.
-It is very common for someone with an addiction to develop mental health issues.
+It is very common for someone with an alcohol or drug addiction to develop mental health issues.

 Research has found that substances such as alcohol, cannabis, cocaine, and heroin, can lead to anxiety and depression and even increase the risk of someone developing schizophrenia or personality disorder.